fritzy/staydown/README.md

 ## Occasional Check

-When the browser doesn't have Mutation Observer support, a check interval is used for the case of images or dom mutations happening without using the this StayDown's append function.
+When the browser doesn't have Mutation Observer support, a check `interval` is used for the case of images or dom mutations happening without using the this StayDown's append function.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014-2015 Nathanael C. Fritz
+Copyright (c) 2014-2016 Nathanael C. Fritz